Cloud gaming inches forward but the roadblocks remain

 Progress!

-Cloud VMs aren't new; you've been able to rent virtual machines with high-powered processors and graphics engines for gaming and to run workstation-class applications for a while from services like Parsec and LiquidSky.
+Cloud VMs aren't new.
+You've been able to rent virtual machines with high-powered processors and graphics engines for gaming and to run workstation-class applications for a while, from services such as Parsec and LiquidSky.

 But Blade raises the bar by pledging up to 16:9 4K/60fps or 1080/144fps -- all other services currently limit you to 1080/60p -- and the ability to almost seamlessly handoff to other devices running MacOS, iOS, Linux and Android as well as smart TVs and monitors via a small, relatively inexpensive Box accessory.
 In other words, you can start a game on one device and pick it up on another.
 (Blade is still in preorder and hasn't rolled out on the east coast yet, so I haven't been able to use it.)